MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/overview.md

 The Field Service application enables you to:

-- Improve first time fix rate.
+- Improve first time fix rate
-- Complete more service calls per technician per week.
+- Complete more service calls per technician per week
-- Manage follow-up work and take advantage of upsell and cross sell opportunities.
+- Manage follow-up work and take advantage of upsell and cross sell opportunities
-- Reduce travel time, mileage, and vehicle wear and tear.
+- Reduce travel time, mileage, and vehicle wear and tear
-- Organize and track resolution of customer issues.
+- Organize and track resolution of customer issues
-- Communicate an accurate arrival time to customers.
+- Communicate an accurate arrival time to customers
-- Provide accurate account and equipment history to the field technician.
+- Provide accurate account and equipment history to the field technician
-- Keep customers updated with the status of their service call and when it's resolved.
+- Keep customers updated with the status of their service call and when it's resolved
-- Schedule onsite visits when it's convenient for the customer.
+- Schedule onsite visits when it's convenient for the customer
-- Avoid equipment downtime through preventative maintenance.
+- Avoid equipment downtime through preventative maintenance

 Here are some examples of the types of organizations that use the application to manage their field service: